songsqian/perils/README.md

   2. `Glades.taxa.txt` – Macroinvertebrate counts, each column represent a taxon, row names represent sites;
 - Data from Qian et al. (2003)

-  3.  `InvertbratesGeomeansUPT6mo.csv` – macroinvertebrates data; the column of BCD is used in the simulation
+  3.  `invertbratesGeomeansUPT6mo.csv` – macroinvertebrates data; the column of BCD is used in the simulation
-  4. `Macroinv.tolerance.csv` – percent tolerant taxa
+  4. `macroinv.tolerance.csv` – percent tolerant taxa

 - Draft manuscript

-  5. PerilsHT3.pdf
+  5. `PerilsHT3.pdf`